-and I take a special note and thanks to all employees of the company for their unprecedented work.
+Covid-19 pandemic has far reaching effects on mankind and I take a special note and thanks to all employees of the company for their unprecedented work.
 It is commendable that there is no significant reduction in procurement and sales despite such a dire situation throughout the year.

-for their valuable guidance and continuous support during the year.
-I appreciate all the officers and employees of the Last year, Covid-19 pandemic situation has severely company for the efficient operations of the company and successful conducting of various programs.
+I am thankful to all Producer Directors and Expert Directors for their valuable guidance and continuous support during the year.
+I appreciate all the officers and employees of the company for the efficient operations of the company and successful conducting of various programs.
 Further, I am thankful for the co-operation and active support provided by the members, Mother Dairy, customers, Bankers, service providers and all other stakeholders.
-I express my sincere gratitude to NDDB and NDDB Dairy Services for technical
+I express my sincere gratitude to NDDB and NDDB Dairy Services for technical guidance provided during the year.

-Because of Corona pandemic, many people in the country Our Company has maintained its commitment towards and in the world have lost their lives.
+Because of Corona pandemic, many people in the country and in the world have lost their lives.
 Even our company's some members and employees have lost their life due to corona pandemic.
 I sincerely pay homage and pray to the Almighty to rest their souls in peace.